-- Finalise accession of the EU to the Istanbul Convention and, if that’s not possible, propose measures to achieve the same objectives.
+- Accession of the EU to the Council of Europe’s Istanbul Convention, which recognises violence against women as a violation of human rights and a form of discrimination against women, is due to be finalised, and if that’s not possible, the Commission will propose measures to achieve the same objectives.

 Women in power

-Progress has been made and Ireland’s index score has increased by 22.7 points since 2005, but it’s still just 55.8 points out of a possible 100.
-However, while it’s the area in which Ireland has most room for improvement in gender equality, the country is among the better performing counties in the EU, ranking tenth.
+Progress has been made and Ireland’s index score has increased by 28.6 points since 2005, but it’s still just 61.7 points out of a possible 100, although that’s higher than the EU average of 57.2.

-The European Commission’s Gender Equality Strategy 2020-2025 includes key actions aimed at ensuring women are better represented in positions of power.
+The European Commission has instigated legislation and taken actions aimed at ensuring women are better represented in positions of power.

-- Push for the adoption of the 2012 proposal for a Directive on improving the gender balance on corporate boards, which set the aim of a minimum of 40% of female non-executive members on company boards.
+- Political agreement was reached in 2022 for the adoption of a European Commission proposal for a Directive on improving the gender balance on corporate boards, which sets the aim of a minimum of 40% of female non-executive members on company boards.

-- In November 2020, the Commission and the High Representative for Foreign and Security Policy jointly adopted the Gender action plan III for 2021-2025, which sets out an ambitious agenda for gender equality and women’s empowerment in all EU external action.
+- The European Commission and the High Representative for Foreign and Security Policy have jointly adopted the Gender action plan III for 2021-2025, which sets out an ambitious agenda for gender equality and women’s empowerment in all EU external actions.

 EU action to promote gender balance in decision-making